 Founded in April of 1998 by North Dakota State University horticulturist Dr. Chiwon Lee and a group of motivated individuals, the organization received its non-profit 501(c)(3) status in 1999 and maintains a 9-member Board of Directors to oversee and guide its development.

-NPBGS maintains the gardens at Yunker Farm Park in north Fargo.
+NPBGS maintains the Northern Plains Botanic Garden at Yunker Farm Park in north Fargo.

-In early 2018 we reached a new agreement with the Fargo Park District to enhance and expand the gardens over a six-acre area along 28th Avenue North in Fargo.
+In early 2018 we reached a new agreement with the Fargo Park District to enhance and expand the botanic garden over a six-acre area along 28th Avenue North in Fargo.

-With the dedication of members and community volunteers, NPBGS manages the botanic garden, the plant displays at West Acres Shopping Center, the Northern Plains Farmers Market at West Acres, and the atrium in the Sanford Neuroscience Clinic.
+With the dedication of members and community volunteers, NPBGS manages the botanic garden, the plant displays at West Acres Shopping Center, and the Northern Plains Farmers Market at West Acres.

 The Northern Plains Botanic Garden Society enriches and promotes our community through the culture and utilization of plants.

 The Northern Plains Botanic Garden Society is committed to the understanding,

 promotion, and appreciation of horticulture in the Northern Great Plains.

 We serve the public by providing educational gardening opportunities.